Chemical Manufacturing

 Steam methane reformers (SMRs) are used to produce hydrogen gas from natural gas through a process called steam reforming.
 Gas analyzers are used in SMRs to monitor and control the reaction process, ensuring that the process is efficient and safe.

 Gas analyzers are typically used to measure the concentration of various gases throughout the SMR process, including methane, hydrogen, carbon monoxide, and carbon dioxide.
 The gas analyzer data is used to control the process and optimize the yield of hydrogen gas while minimizing the formation of unwanted byproducts, such as carbon monoxide.
-There are several key steps in the SMR process where gas analyzers are commonly used, including:

 • PROCESS WATER